 - Conclusion; which one is the best?

-To impeccably cut the fish and make a decent roll, you should buy a sushi blade with ideal size.
-Fish cutting for sushi dish can be done with a 10.5 inches long knife.
+To impeccably cut the fish and make a decent roll, you should buy a sushi knife with an ideal size.
+Fish cutting for for your sushi can best be done with a 10.5 inches long knife.

 For better & easy cuts, your knife should have lower inclusive angle & 100 sharpening balance.

-The best sushi blade is made of high carbon steel, for example, High Carbon Blue Steel, there are some other sushi blade which is made of composite stainless steel which is slow is rusting.
+The best sushi blade is made of high carbon steel, for example, High Carbon Blue Steel, there are some other sushi knives that are made of composite stainless steel which is slow is rusting.

 Single side angle and ultra-thin is better one to skim through al type of fish without making additional weight, and it gives full control to top-quality sushi cutting.